Classical evolution in quantum systems: Introduction

-In this contribution, we formulate a method to determine the classical evolution of a quantum system.
-Our technique is based on Hamilton's equations restricted to a domain of classical states under study.
-This results in equations of motion whose solution can be compared with the quantum propagation to directly uncover the quantum properties of the dynamics.
-The practicability of our approach is demonstrated with several applications assessing the time-dependent quantum behavior in different systems.
-Moreover, our technique bridges the gap between classical and quantum systems by consistently modeling semi-classical dynamics.
-Thus, we devise a versatile method which enables us to predict the classical evolution of quantum systems.
+In this contribution, we formulate a method to determine the classical evolution in a quantum system for studying general quantum coherence phenomena over time.
+Our technique is based on the principle of least action, by applying it to the restricted domain of a given set of classical states.
+This results in equations of motion whose solution is confined to this classical domain and can be compared with the quantum propagation to directly uncover the quantum properties of the dynamics.
+The general applicability of our approach is demonstrated with several examples to assess the time-dependent quantum behavior in different systems, such as nonlinear processes in optics and the evolution of entanglement in highly multipartite systems.
+Moreover, our technique bridges the gap between classical and quantum systems as it, among other examples, enables us to model semiclassical and even Newtonian dynamics consistently in terms of generalized Schr\"odinger-type equations.

+In summary, we devise a versatile method which enables us to describe a classical evolution in quantum systems for characterizing time-dependent quantum phenomena.
+This novel approach enables us to tell static and dynamic quantum features in large composite systems apart.
+Furthermore, the methodology devised here provides a consistent framework to study time-dependent properties of the quantum-classical transition.

+The paper is structured as follows.
+Preliminary considerations are provided in section \ref{sec:Preliminaries}.
+The main derivation of the equations of motions for pure classical states is then performed in section \ref{sec:EOM} and complemented with discussions and an extension to mixed states, sections \ref{sec:Properties} and \ref{sec:Mixed}.
+Several applications are studied in section \ref{sec:Applications}, covering the evolution of pure and mixed states in single and composite systems.
+We conclude in section \ref{sec:Conclusion}.